Research into treating bowel cancer

 The CUFOX trial is looking at curcumin with FOLFOX chemotherapy for bowel cancer that has spread to the liver.
 The main aims of this early trial are to find out the best dose of curcumin to give with FOLFOX chemotherapy and how well this combination works, to learn about the side effects of curcumin with chemotherapy and to see if curcumin can help reduce some of the side effects of FOLFOX such as numbness and tingling in the hands and feet (peripheral neuropathy).

-Researchers looked back at the medical notes of people who went to their GP with symptoms some time after cancer treatment.
+For this study, researchers looked back at the medical notes of people who went to their GP with symptoms some time after cancer treatment.
 They looked at people whose cancer came back as well as people whose symptoms were caused by something else.
-The trial aims to find common symptoms of cancer recurrence to help doctors spot the signs that cancer may have come back.
-The trial has now closed and we are waiting for the results.
+The aim is to find common symptoms of cancer recurrence to help doctors spot the signs that cancer may have come back.

 Question about cancer?
 Contact our information nurse team